zhaoyi0113/southbanksoftware/README.md

 This is the coding exercise solution for Southbank Software.

-The Code is written in Java8 and managed by maven.
-In order to run this program, you need to install JDK8 and Maven3.
+The Code is written in Java8 and managed by maven to perform below sql query in Java:

+* SELECT t1.x,SUM(t1.y),SUM(t2.y) FROM t1 INNER JOIN t2 ON (t1.z=t2.z) WHERE t1.z >0 ORDER BY 3 DESC

+In order to run this program,
+you need to install JDK8 and Maven3.
 Then run below command to execute the program:

 * mvn clean install